 - the company’s most recent balance sheet and its profit and loss and retained earnings statement.

-However, limited or “unsolicited” trading can occur in an OTC stock that has been subject to a trading suspension after the suspension ends but before a Form 211 is approved.
-This may allow investors to trade the stock when a broker or adviser has not solicited or recommended such a transaction.
-Even though such trading is allowed, it can be very risky for investors without current and reliable information about the company.
+However, limited or “unsolicited” trading can occur in an OTC stock that has been subject to a trading suspension after the suspension ends but before a Form 211 is processed.
+This may allow investors to trade the stock when a broker or adviser has not solicited or recommended a transaction, but an investor has affirmatively asked to trade the OTC stock.
+Even though this type of trading is allowed, it can be very risky for investors without current and reliable information about the company.

 Will trading automatically resume after ten days?